JamesLowther/JamesLowther.github.io/src/pages/blog/writeups/real-world-ctf-2022/README.md

 ...
 ```

 The `access_key` and `secret_key` column names stood out in the `target_credentials` table.
-Modifying our curl command allowed us to pull from those two colums.
+Modifying our curl command allowed us to pull from those two columns.
 Using an `OFFSET` of 0 gave us the flag.

 ```bash
 curl -v -X POST 47.242.21.212:8085 \